toobit-docs/apidocs/source/index.html.md

         "margin": "11.9825",
         "marginRate": "0.4992",
-        "unrealizedPnL": "0", //The unrealized profit and loss of the current position "profitRate": "0", //Profit rate of current position "realizedPnL": "-0.018", //Realized profit and loss
-        "maxNotionalValue": "60000", //maximum volume of positions at current leverage "markPrice": "16854.2"
+        "unrealizedPnL": "0", //The unrealized profit and loss of the current position "profitRate": "0", // Profit rate of current position "realizedPnL": "-0.018", // Realized profit and loss "maxNotionalValue": "60000", // maximum volume of positions at current leverage "markPrice": "16854.2"
     }
 ]